Northwestern Syria offensive (April–August 2019): Attempted rebel attack on Qasabiyeh

 On 21 July, the Russian and Syrian air forces were reported to have conducted the largest air raid targeting a single location in 2019, by launching over 30 missiles against HTS sites in the rebel-held town of Khan Shaykhun.
 Syrian state media reported that the Syrian army had repelled an attempted rebel advance on the village of Qasabiyeh in southern Idlib, adding that the Syrian army had destroyed at least two rebel armored vehicles used in the assault.
 It also reported that the Syrian Army had killed numerous rebel fighters, including several suicide bombers.
 Rebel forces reported killing several SAA servicemen and seizing their weapons during the attack on Qasabiyeh.
 The Russian Sputnik news agency reported that over 40 rebel fighters had been killed in the attack, while an unnamed military source told Al-Masdar News that the rebel death toll was "above ten".
 Pro-opposition media outlets reported that over 20 Syrian Army soldiers had been killed in the assault.
-The local council of the mostly abandoned rebel-held town of Kafr Nabl, which had at that point been under the control of Hayat Tahrir al-Sham for several years, reported that "everything [in the town] had been destroyed and burnt" during the bombardments.
+The local council of the mostly abandoned rebel-held town of Kafr Nabl, which had at that point been under the control of Hay'at Tahrir al-Sham for several years, reported that "everything [in the town] had been destroyed and burnt" during the bombardments.
 Russia had recently issued a "stark warning" to the rebel forces in control of the town of the small town, stating they were using it to stage false-flag chemical attacks, as well as a launching ground for missiles targeting government-controlled areas.

 On 22 July, Jaysh al-Izza destroyed a Syrian army tank in the northern Hama countryside with an anti-tank guided missile, that was reportedly supplied by Turkey.
 The same day, a major government air attack targeted a popular market in Ma‘arrat al-Nu‘man, including a later "double tap" strike targeting rescue efforts, leading to the death of at least 43 civilians and injury of 109, according to a 2020 UN report.

 On 24, 25 and 26 July, rebel forces started a major bombardment campaign against government-held towns, villages and military positions.
 The government-controlled towns of Masyaf, Tell Salhab, Shathah, Mahardah, Qamhana, as well as Jabel Ramleh airport and camp Jurin were all hit by rebel Grad missiles and heavy artillery.